btemplep/authzee/docs/sdks.md

 ### Grant

-Grants should offer more flexibility over the reference implementation, but be standard across the SDKs.
+Grants should offer more flexibility over the reference implementation, and should be standard across the SDKs.

 ```json
 {